Skip to main content

 Boating Safety Advocates Program

-This new program is the result of two successful pilot programs and is modeled after other partner ambassador programs in Oregon.
-Five new seasonal positions were approved by the Oregon Legislature during the 2023 session as part of a policy option package in the agency's budget
+In its second year, Boating Safety Advocates serve as face-to-face contacts around Marine Board programs and are experts in boating safety education.
+The agency has five seasonal boating safety advocate positions, which were approved by the Oregon Legislature during the 2023 session as part of a policy option package in the agency's budget

-The advocates will be active during peak boating use and are a resource to boaters, especially beginners who may not be aware of pertinent safety equipment or potential risks.
+The advocates are active during the peak boating season.
+They are a resource for boaters, especially for beginners who may not be aware of pertinent safety equipment or inherent risks associated with recreating on natural bodies of water.

 Emily BoyceBSA Emily Boyce